Caroline of Ansbach: Princess of Wales

-Two years after their arrival in England, Caroline suffered a stillbirth, which her friend the Countess of Bückeburg blamed on the incompetence of English doctors, but the following year she had another son, Prince George William in November.
-At the baptism, her husband fell out with his father over the choice of godparents, leading to the couple's placement under house arrest at St James's Palace prior to their banishment from court.
-Caroline was originally allowed to stay with their children, but refused as she believed her place was with her husband.
-She and her husband moved into Leicester House, while their children remained in the care of the King.
+Two years after their arrival in England, Caroline suffered a stillbirth, which her friend the Countess of Bückeburg blamed on the incompetence of English doctors, but the following year she had another son, Prince George William, in November.
+At the baptism, George Augustus fell out with his father over the choice of godparents, leading to the couple's placement under house arrest at St James's Palace prior to their banishment from court.
+Caroline was originally allowed to stay with their children, but refused as she believed her place was with George Augustus.
+The couple moved into Leicester House, while their children remained in the care of the King.
 Caroline fell sick with worry, and fainted during a secret visit to her children made without the King's approval.
 By January, the King had relented and allowed Caroline unrestricted access.
 In February, Prince George William fell ill, and the King allowed both George Augustus and Caroline to see him at Kensington Palace without any conditions.
 When the baby died, a post-mortem was conducted to prove that the cause of death was disease (a polyp on the heart) rather than the separation from his mother.
 Further tragedy occurred in 1718, when she miscarried at Richmond Lodge, her country residence, after being startled by a violent storm.
 Over the next few years, Caroline had three more children: William, Mary and Louise.
 In July 1725, her 11th and final pregnancy ended in a second miscarriage.